js-rocket/apollo-ts-api/readme.md

 This is a template for a GraphQL API based on an ExpressJS + Apollo + Sequelize ORM stack

 The main logic for the API should stay the same across platforms.
-Only the entry point (index.ts) and deployment script should be changed to cater for another platform
+Only the entry point (index.ts) and deployment script should be changed to cater for different platforms

-The `run` and `db` scripts help with common operations
+The `run` and `db` scripts help with common operations once your platform is configured

 # Setup

-After downloading repository `yarn install` will install required node modules
+After downloading repository, install your platform specific files with the `./platform` script.
+example:

+`./platform heroku-install`

+Once your platform is selected initialise your project:

+`./run reset && ./run init`

 # Helper script